-Opportunit y driver Description Potential impact Timefram e Direct/Indirec t Likelihoo d Magnitud e of impact Estimated financial implications Management method Cost of managemen t is being used in order to influence behavior to reduce energy consumption or shift demand in time to permit use of lower-carbon sources of electricity European utilities see a modernized grid as an opportunity to differentiate themselves from the competition, and to meet the European Commission's 20/20/20 target-a commitment to cut greenhouse gas emissions by 20 percent, increase efficiency by 20 percent, and generate 20 percent of electrical power from renewable sources, by the products for the transmission and distribution, and pilot home energy-management solutions.
-Cisco has partnered with General Electric, Florida Power & Light, and Silver Spring Networks on Energy Smart Miami, a pilot to build the most comprehensive modernized grid deployment in the nation Cisco is an active participant in all modernized-grid-related standards development activities.
-The issues needing expert guidance are exactly the same as for the internet.
-Cisco's participation is critical to the successful
+Opportunit y driver Description Potential impact Timefram e Direct/Indire ct Likelihoo d Magnitud e of impact Estimated financial implications Management method Cost of manageme nt allows customers to see how power is being used in order to influence behavior to reduce energy consumption or shift demand in time to permit use of lower- carbon sources of electricity European utilities see a modernized grid as an opportunity to differentiate themselves from the competition, and to meet the European Commission's 20/20/20 target-a commitment to cut greenhouse gas emissions by 20 percent, increase efficiency by

-Opportunit y driver Description Potential impact Timefram e Direct/Indirec t Likelihoo d Magnitud e of impact Estimated financial implications Management method Cost of managemen t year 2020.
-California has 33% by 2020 renewable portfolio standards goal Cisco's role in the modernized grid market is designing and implementing the secure communication s fabric that will reach every device and that is required for grid monitoring and control to function.
-This communication s network will also be used to implement sensor technologies needed for life extension and care for the existing, aging infrastructure.
-The benefits of a modernized grid: - University of Oxford review indicated implementation of a modernized grid worldwide.
+Opportunit y driver Description Potential impact Timefram e Direct/Indire ct Likelihoo d Magnitud e of impact Estimated financial implications Management method Cost of manageme nt 20 percent, and generate 20 percent of electrical power from renewable sources, by the year 2020.
+California also has a 33% by 2020 renewable portfolio standards goal Cisco Connected Grid Network Architecture Services work to modernize the grid network by designing and implementing the secure communicatio ns fabric that will reach every device and that is required for grid monitoring and control to function.
+This communicatio ns network will

-Opportunit y driver Description Potential impact Timefram e Direct/Indirec t Likelihoo d Magnitud e of impact Estimated financial implications Management method Cost of managemen t modernized grid-enabled metering can provide a 5-15% reduction due to end-user awareness - A modernized grid could decrease annual electric energy use and utility sector carbon emissions at least 12 percent by 2030, according to the Department of Energy's Pacific Northwest National Laboratory.
+Opportunit y driver Description Potential impact Timefram e Direct/Indire ct Likelihoo d Magnitud e of impact Estimated financial implications Management method Cost of manageme nt also be used to implement sensor technologies needed for life extension and care for the existing, aging infrastructure.
+The benefits of a modernized grid: - A University of Oxford review indicated modernized grid-enabled metering can provide a 5-15% reduction due to enduser awareness - A modernized grid could decrease annual electric energy use and utility sector carbon emissions at least 12% by 2030, according to the Department of